Bayesian statistics: Statistical modeling

 The formulation of statistical models using Bayesian statistics has the identifying feature of requiring the specification of prior distributions for any unknown parameters.
 Indeed, parameters of prior distributions may themselves have prior distributions, leading to Bayesian hierarchical modeling, also known as multi-level modeling.
 A special case is Bayesian networks.

 For conducting a Bayesian statistical analysis, best practices are discussed by van de Schoot et al.

-For reporting the results of a Bayesian statistical analysis, Bayesian analysis reporting guidelines (BARG) are provided in an open-access article by John K. Kruschke.

 Design of experiments

 The Bayesian design of experiments includes a concept called 'influence of prior beliefs'.
 This approach uses sequential analysis techniques to include the outcome of earlier experiments in the design of the next experiment.
 This is achieved by updating 'beliefs' through the use of prior and posterior distribution.
 This allows the design of experiments to make good use of resources of all types.
 An example of this is the multi-armed bandit problem.

 Exploratory analysis of Bayesian models

 Exploratory analysis of Bayesian models is an adaptation or extension of the exploratory data analysis approach to the needs and peculiarities of Bayesian modeling.
 In the words of Persi Diaconis: